Peter Collins (speedway rider)

 Peter Spencer Collins (born 24 March 1954) is an English former speedway rider who spent his whole career (1971–1986) with the Belle Vue Aces, the team he supported as a child.

-During his career, Peter Collins won 10 World Championships in speedway competition (one Individual, four Pairs and five World Team Cups) making him the most successful British rider in history.
-At retirement he had earned 118 international caps for the England national speedway team (a record) and 9 caps for Great Britain.
+During his career, Collins won ten World Championships in speedway competition (one Individual, four Pairs and five World Team Cups) making him the most successful British rider in history.
+At retirement, he had earned 118 international caps for the England national speedway team (a record) and nine caps for Great Britain.

 Early life

 Collins was born on 24 March 1954 at the Davyhulme Hospital in Urmston, Manchester.
 He worked at a market garden while at school to save up for a bike, and spent two years as an apprentice fitter with Shell before leaving to concentrate on his speedway career.

 Career

 Belle Vue Aces

 In 1971, Collins rode for Belle Vue and the now defunct Rochdale Hornets on loan (Belle Vue's nursery team).
-Peter rode his first full season for the Aces in 1972 attaining an average of 8.44 in British League matches while still only eighteen years of age.
-In addition the Aces won the league and cup double that year.
+He rode his first full season for the Aces in 1972 attaining an average of 8.44 in British League matches while still only eighteen years of age.
+In addition, the Aces won the league and cup double that year.
 He won the British League Riders' Championship in 1974 and 1975.

-Peter won the British Speedway Championship in 1979.
+Collins won the British Speedway Championship in 1979.